-Reliving the most infamous match ever, the 2009 Chelsea-Barcelona UCL Semifinal which had a last-minute equalizer from the maestro Andres Iniesta of Barcelona.
+Reliving the most infamous match ever, the 2009 Chelsea-Barcelona UCL Semifinal, which had a last-minute equalizer from the maestro Andres Iniesta of Barcelona.
 It was a game between the Titans.
-With my hood made of mainly Chelsea fans, the equalizer brought the whole neighborhood into a ghost town.
+With my hood made of mainly Chelsea fans, the equalizer brought the entire neighborhood into a ghost town.
 Everywhere was silent such that you could hear the wind whispering.
-Whenever Barcelona fans want to get a Chelsea fan upset, just mention Andres Iniesta’s name and the debate is over lol.
-It’s a difficult moment for true Chelsea fans to remember that moment.
+Whenever Barcelona fans want to get a Chelsea fan upset, just mention Andres Iniesta’s name, and the debate is over lol.
+It’s a tough moment for true Chelsea fans to remember that moment.
 Isn’t it?

 4. John Terry leaving Chelsea

 How could you write Chelsea’s history without John Terry?
 Terry went through 19 years of his professional Football carrier at Chelsea Football Club and captained the club to five Premier League titles and a Champions League win.
 Leaving the club was like a man in-love leaving his wife to war in Afghanistan.
 It was emotionally felt worldwide even to the opponent club.
 When Terry was delivering his departure speech, you couldn’t see tears flow a man’s face like this.
 It was a sad and tough moment for him.
 Watch the video: